mt. gox to vancouver: Bitcoin history

 A screenshot of the Mt.
 Gox exchange website.

 It’s estimated that approx 4-5 million Bitcoins are now considered lost or unrecoverable - approximately 20% of the total supply, which will cap out at 21 million somewhere around the year 2140.
-At the current price of Bitcoin (December, 2024), the value of lost Bitcoins is in the trillions.

 A Bitcoin ATM met consumers where they were.
 It was a huge leap in terms of accessibility, allowing just about anyone with a common bank client card to acquire Bitcoin.
 And that is exactly what many people did, with a latte and a Nanaimo bar at Waves Cafe in Vancouver.